 - Utility Vehicle Discount: Many utility vehicles qualify for discounts, especially when they’re used for work transportation purposes

 - Farm or Ranch Vehicle Discount: Vehicles used mostly for farming or ranching typically don’t get into accidents.
 That means their owners are less likely to need liability coverage, which also means they’re cheaper to insure

 If your vehicle has some of these safety features and your insurer doesn’t give you a discount for them, shop around.
-Click here to compare auto insurance quotes from a number of top carriers so you can get the best rates and coverage.
+Click here to compare auto insurance quotes that include safety discounts so you can get the best rates and coverage.

 Your Driving Record and Insurance History

 A driver who has had little history of traffic violations or car accidents is less likely to be involved in them down the road.
 Safe drivers put an insurer's mind at ease and lessen the chance that they’ll have to pay out claims.

 Some car insurance discounts based on your driving history include: